ZeynepEminoglu/ChessGame-/README.md

 Task: Ensure proper handling of check and checkmate scenarios aswell as a gameover screen and a forfeit button.Add in a flashing square around the king when in check

-Code Review: The game correctly detects check/checkmate and highlights the king when in check the forfeit button displays a winner message and allows the player to
+Code Review: The game correctly detects check/checkmate and highlights the king when in check the forfeit button displays a winner message and allows the player to restart the game

 Changes: Improved efficiency in move validation and check detection by streamlining condition checks.